daq-tools/kotori/README.rst

 Its goals are making it convenient for developers to ingest, emit and distribute data between different data sources and data sinks, and to transcode payloads between different formats.
-It ships with builtin adapters to different popular software bus- and storage-systems.
+It ships with built-in adapters to different popular software bus- and storage-systems.
 Batteries included.

 We are standing on the shoulders of giants: